 Unencrypted DNS (Do53) is the regular way most programs resolve DNS names.
 This is usually done by the operating system by sending an unencrypted packet to the DNS server that normally listens on port 53.

-DoH Rollout refers to the webextension code that decides whether TRR will be enabled automatically for users in the rollout population.
+DoH Rollout refers to the frontend code that decides whether TRR will be enabled automatically for users in the rollout population.

 The functioning of this module is described here.